Best Flower Pot of 2021

 There are numerous methods to reduce the hands-on time with watering your plants.
 Some are gimmicky, and some actually work.
 Our testers were overall very satisfied with the self-watering reservoir found on the Gardenix Self-Watering Pots.
 This set of three plastic pots are not only attractive but also very functional.
 Plus, they come in a variety of colors to suit your taste.

 Self-watering pots will take a little bit of time to get used to if you're used to top-watering, though they allow for an even distribution of moisture and can help prevent overwatering.
-Though, these pots do not have a drainage hole in the outer plastic, so you should be careful not to use these in a place where they may receive additional water that cannot drain.
+Though these pots do not have a drainage hole in the outer plastic, you should be careful not to use them in a place where they may receive additional water that cannot drain.
 For houseplants that love well-moistened soil, the Gardenix Self-Watering Pots will be very handy indeed.

 Sometimes, it can be difficult to water your hanging plants without making a mess.
 But with the Tabor Tools Self-Watering Hanging Basket, you no longer have to worry about the chore.
 This two-piece plastic planter with an internal basket gives you the option to add water to a reservoir that then 'bottom waters' the plant within the external pot.
 While not for everyone, this feature gives you the option of watering your baskets without removing them from where they hang.
 Even cooler, the reservoir also has drainage holes to punch out if you do not wish to bottom-water.
 This makes it possible to use this planter both indoors or outdoors, depending on your needs.